Content Categorized with "All Reports"

 - Author(s): Andrew Douglas

-- Categories: Fair Voting/Proportional Representation, Home, All Reports
+- Categories: Fair Voting/Proportional Representation, Research & Analysis, Home, All Reports

 Cambridge, Massachusetts is the only municipality in the United States to elect its city council through the at-large form of ranked choice voting, a form of fair representation voting.
 This report examines the effects of this system on the city’s 2013 city council and school committee elections, with a particular focus on comparing the outcome of the city council contest with the results of a simulated election using an alternative system: winner-take-all block voting.